mattbierbaum/arxiv-bib-overlay/docs/NOTES.md

 extensions for chrome or firefox.
 For example, in Chrome, go to `chrome://extensions`, enable debugging and load the unpacked extension by selecting the `extension` folder.

+### ABS page deployment

+The `/abs` page is a special case of the static deployment.
+To create the files, run the typical:

+    npm run build

+Then, to actually prepare the static directory that will be deployed, run the script which separates out the necessary files via:

+    deploy-static/pack-to-deploy.sh

+At the time of this writing, there should be 1 javascript file, 1 style sheet, and 1 image.
+It is a very simple script which grabs the js, css, and an extra tracking image file.
+It's primary purpose is for note-taking to make sure nothing is left out.
+Once executed, the static assets will reside in `deploy-static/deploy`.
+They should be copied to the appropriate location for serving.
+For now, the assumed location is `/bibex`.
+If the root directory changes, the location of the API tracking asset must be modified in `src/bib_config.ts`, changing the variable `API_STATS_IMAGE`.
+The HTML tags associated with the abs page are listed in `deploy-static/htmltags.txt`.
+They should be modified if the root directory where the hosted assets is changed.

 Implementation details
 ----------------------